ElucidataInc/ElMaven/README.md

 ## Download

-El-MAVEN is supported on both 32 and 64 bit architectures on Windows and Ubuntu.
+El-MAVEN installers are available for Windows (7, 8, 10) and Mac.
-Download [El-MAVEN](https://elucidatainc.github.io/ElMaven/) latest version or daily build depending on your OS and architecture
+Download [El-MAVEN](https://elucidatainc.github.io/ElMaven/) latest version or daily build for your preferred environment.

 ## Build

-Install El-MAVEN on [Windows](https://elucidatainc.github.io/ElMaven/main/2016/02/12/windows-installation.html) or on [Ubuntu](https://elucidatainc.github.io/ElMaven/main/2016/02/12/ubuntu-installation.html) by following the installation instructions.
+Contributers can build El-MAVEN on Windows, Ubuntu or Mac systems by following these instructions.
+Users are recommended to download the installers provided on the El-MAVEN website.

 ### Windows